Ethxnzxo/WHSTechNotes/journal.md

 I kinda enjoy football i guess, i only really watch the AFC championship and NFC games because i dont want to pay for the subscribtions and dont have time for the normal games.
 I personally didnt like the superbowl this year, since the boring scores until the 4th.

+# February 23, 2026

+I believe some of the most important technology used in the olyimpics were the cameras and the sensors thru out all of the sports.
+We can especially see this in the skating one and the disc one where the guy double taps.